 All the major waste contracts, Landfill, Street Sweepings, Mixed Dry Recyclates, Bring Bank Collection Services and Organic Waste Treatment, were able to operate satisfactorily during the year, taking into account the Covid-19 emergency.
-From a financial point of view, contract income was up nearly £3m year on year, £29.4m compared to £26.5m, reflecting to a large extent the impact of home working during the pandemic.
+From a financial point of view, contract income was up £1m year on year, £30.4m compared to £29.4m.